tav/gitfund/mvp/app/page/gitfund.md

 * **Sponsors-Only Issue Tracker**

-  While sponsors won't have any control over the projects they are funding, they will have access to a Sponsors-only issue tracker on GitFund that will let them upvote issues — thus gently nudging the maintainers on what they consider to be important.
+  While sponsors won't have any control over the projects they are funding, they will have access to a Sponsors-only issue tracker on GitFund with support for upvoting issues — thus gently nudging the maintainers on what they consider to be important.

 * **Sponsor Page**